gradgrind/fetrunner/README.md

 Within this temporary folder, each run of `fet-cl` gets its own sub-directory for its files.
 The name of this sub-directory is derived from the source file by removing the extension.
 If multiple instances of `fetrunner` are to be run simultaneously – which is generally inadvisable because of the limited processor cores – each must have a unique source file name.

+## Getting `fetrunner`

+There are binary packages on the "Releases" page.
+These need to be unpacked in the root folder of a recent `FET` installation.

+**Important Note for Windows**

+On Windows, `fetrunner-gui` needs a special build of the `FET` command-line program.
+It can't use `fet-cl.exe`, as that would pop up a console window every time it was run (and that would be a *lot* of console windows ...).

+The binary package for Windows contains the necessary `fet-clw.exe` program, but it may not match the version of your `FET` installation.
+If you need a newer `FET` feature, you may need to [recompile it](#special-fet-command-line-program-for-windows).

+Note that `fet-clw.exe` is not my software and has a different, more restrictive license: AGPL Version 3.
+This usage is perhaps not strictly in compliance with the license, but it is used here with the agreement of its author.
+For further details, source code, etc. see the [FET website](https://lalescu.ro/liviu/fet/).

 ## Command line / program library / GUI

 `fetrunner` started life as a command-line tool, written in `Go`.
 Subsequently `libfetrunner` was added, which makes the functionality available as a program library (C library, shared or static), using simple JSON structures for communication.
 There is also a GUI, written in `C++/Qt`, which uses `libfetrunner` as its back-end.